electron/electron/docs/tutorial/in-app-purchases.md

 ## Preparing

 ### Paid Applications Agreement
-If it's not already done, you’ll need to sign the Paid Applications Agreement and set up your banking and tax information in iTunes Connect.
+If you haven't already, you’ll need to sign the Paid Applications Agreement and set up your banking and tax information in iTunes Connect.

 [iTunes Connect Developer Help: Agreements, tax, and banking overview](https://help.apple.com/itunes-connect/developer/#/devb6df5ee51)